kurenn/ruby-dojo/docs/methods.md

 ## What are you going to learn?

-* Understand what is a `method`, arguments and return values
+* Understand what is a `method`, its arguments, and return values
 * Group logic into methods for reutilization
 * Understand when to use methods and why
 * Correctly utilize the basic syntax for methods in Ruby

 ## What is a Method?

 A `method` is a block of code to achieve `one` particular goal.
-We actually have been already working with them through the [dot notation](https://dwayne-phillips.medium.com/object-oriented-programming-and-dot-notation-b8cdbe0fe825), some examples are:
+We actually've been already working with them through the [dot notation](https://dwayne-phillips.medium.com/object-oriented-programming-and-dot-notation-b8cdbe0fe825).
+Some examples of a method are:

 ```ruby
 "Hi, my name is Alice".upcase